A varicose vein is a diseased vein whose walls have been permanently and irreversibly dilated in a specific location.

 Complications of untreated varicose veins

-Without treatment, symptoms can progress to more serious complications.
+Without treatment, symptoms can progress to more severe complications.

-The most serious complications of vein disease are thrombosis or phlebitis.
+The most severe complications of vein disease are thrombosis or phlebitis.

 This is due to the formation of blood clots in the varicose vein.